In Northern Ireland, abortion rights groups clamour for change

 Calls on Saturday, including an appeal by the British Pregnancy Advisory Service (Bpas), were instead directed at Prime Minister’s Theresa May’s government in London.

-The British government’s Northern Ireland Office did not immediately respond to a request for comment.
+The British government’s Northern Ireland Office declined to comment, saying it was a devolved matter.

 A demonstration for change was due to take place at Belfast City Hall on Monday, the Solidarity with Repeal group said.